The best things to do near our B&B in Eryri | Snowdonia, North Wales

 Justifiably popular, the Victorian seaside resort of Llandudno has two beaches, a promenade and a long pier with amusements and traditional attractions, and good shopping opportunities.

 At one end of the promenade is the Great Orme headland which dominates over the town.
 It has both a Victorian tramway and a cable car to the top and is great for walks and stunning views.
-You might see the famous goats which regularly make the news for their adventures around the town!

 The Great Orme Bronze Age Copper Mines on the Great Orme are also well worth a visit - they were uncovered in 1987 and are believed to date back 4000 years to the Bronze Age.